 You can learn more about our counseling office here.

 Our Social-Emotional Learning Team hosts a variety of community builders for every grade level every morning Monday through Thursday from 9:30 am to 10:00 am.
 Students can check out the internal Google Meets via their Google Calendar for more information.
 You can contact our Social-Emotional Learning team at firstname.lastname@example.org.

 NYC DOE Mental Health Resources:

 - Get help immediately Text "WELL" to 65173, call 1-888-NYC-WELL (692-9355) or chat now

 - NYC Well services are provided through ThriveNYC, which is a comprehensive public health approach to mental health in NYC.
 The program works to shift the culture, remove the stigma around mental health, and make help-seeking normal.
-For more information on the NYC Thrive program see here.
+For more information visit the NYC Thrive Website.